lunarc/lunarc_docs/docs/batch_system.md

 For a standard shared-memory program, which doesn’t also use distributed memory programming models such as MPI, one is restricted to a single node.
 On that node, one can request as many threads as there are cores on the node.
-On the standard Alarik compute nodes one can efficiently use up to 16 threads.
+On the standard Aurora compute nodes one can efficiently use up to 20 threads.
 Use the following resource statement:

     #SBATCH -N 1
-    #SBATCH --tasks-per-node=16
+    #SBATCH --tasks-per-node=20

 If your program is only efficient at a lower thread count, you may want to use e.g.: